Qqkyu/taboo-cards-api/README.md

 ## Rate limit

 There is a 10000 requests per day API limit to prevent any malicious action.
-If you were to make more requests than this, you will get error response with 429 status response (Too Many Requests).
+If you were to make more requests than this, you will get an error response with 429 status response (Too Many Requests).

 ## Models